Mathematics (MATH)

 Typically Offered: Fall and spring

-This course is designed as a primer to get the complete novice up and running with the basic knowledge of how to use the statistical programming language Python in an environment that emphasizes reproducible research and literate programming for data analysis.
-The target audience is anyone who wants to do their own data analysis.
-The course will cumulate with an exploratory data analysis on either a pre-specified data set or your data set of choice.
+This accelerated short course is designed as a primer to get the complete novice up and running with basic knowledge of how to use the programming language Python.
+The target audience is anyone who wants to become the boss of their data and conduct analyses.
+The course covers getting data into Python, manipulating data into an analyzable format, and creating informative plots.
+Emphasis is placed on reproducibility and literate programming.
+The course culminates with a data exploration project.
+This course requires the use of a laptop computer and appropriate software.
 1 hour lecture.
 (022516)

 Grade Basis: Credit/No Credit